AliAtaollahi/CPS_IOT_HW/README.md

 }
 ```
 ### Client Socket Implementation
 This section details the implementation of the `CPSSocket` class, which handles all TCP/IP communications between the client-side application and the server.
-This class is pivotal for sending and receiving data over the network, authenticating users, and retrieving real-time updates about entry events and history.
+This class is pivotal for sending and receiving data over the network, authenticating admin, and retrieving updates about entry events and history.

 #### `cpssocket.h`